wjzhengsh/keymgmt/keyprotect_delete_keys.md

       <caption style="caption-side:bottom;">Table 1.
 Describes the variables needed to delete keys through the {{site.data.keyword.keymanagementserviceshort}} API.</caption>
     </table>

-    If the _return_preference_ variable is set to `return=representation`, the details of the `DELETE` request are returned in the response entity-body.
-The following JSON object shows an example returned value.
+    If the _return_preference_ variable is set to `return=representation`, the details of the `DELETE` request are returned in the response entity-body. <!--After you delete a key, it enters the `Deactivated` key state.
+After 24 hours, if a key is not reinstated, the key transitions to the `Destroyed` state.
+The key contents are permanently erased and no longer accessible.--> The following JSON object shows an example returned value.
     ```
     {
       "metadata": {